 1800 Oakdale Avenue, Suite B

 July 1, 2002 - June 30, 2003

 The Southeast Community Facility Commission is pleased to present this Annual Statement of Purpose and Annual Report to the Mayor, Board of Supervisors, and Citizens of San Francisco

 SOUTHEAST COMMUNITY FACILITY COMMISSION

 ANNUAL STATEMENT OF PURPOSE

-The Southeast Community Facility (SECF) Commission located at 1800 Oakdale Avenue was established in 1987 by Ordinance SEC.
-54.1 of the San Francisco Board of Supervisors.
+The Southeast Community Facility (SECF) Commission located at 1800 Oakdale Avenue was established in 1987 by an Ordinance SEC.
+54.1 of the City's Administrative Code.
 The Southeast Community Facility was built as a mitigation measure in return for the Bayview Hunters Point (BVHP) community's acceptance of the Southeast Water Treatment Plant in the midst of their neighborhood.

 Additionally, and in order to obtain the approval for the construction of this sewage treatment plant, the City agreed to operate and maintain, at City cost, this facility for the benefit of the community.
 The members of the SECF Commission are appointed and serve at the pleasure of the Mayor.